 Wouldn’t it be great if we could all get Botox, fillers, Sculptra, and laser treatments to keep our skin as youthful as possible?

-Modern dermatology can give us all more healthy and youthful skin as we move into middle age and even older.
+Modern dermatology and anti-aging treatments can give us all more healthy and youthful skin as we move into middle age and even older.

 But even the non-surgical treatments can be expensive.
 And the economic crisis doesn’t help!

 So I sat down to design some plans to help patients rejuvenate their skin on a budget.
 Actually, several different budgets, because we all have different resources.

 Here are my anti-aging Rejuvenation Plans for getting started: